jjean2006/Never-late/README.md

 *The following is optional, but recommended*
 *Instructions copy pasted from stack overflow thread: https://stackoverflow.com/questions/62014315/can-i-run-a-python-script-from-a-keyboard-shortcut*
 you can create a 'quick action' in Automate using an apple script to tell Terminal to do something like 'tell application "Terminal" to do script "python3    /home/username/path/to/script.py"'.
 Then, you can go into your keyboard shortcut preferences and add a hotkey to the action.
-The instructions for creating a keyboard shortcut for the Different linux distros vary.
+The instructions for creating a keyboard shortcut for the different linux distros vary.